People

 Website: theresaluburnham.com

-With a great passion for marine science, I earned my bachelor’s degree in Marine Science and Technology from FUTA, Nigeria and my master’s degree in Climate Change and Marine Sciences from UTA, Cabo Verde, under the framework of WASCAL and sponsorship from BMBF, Germany.
-My graduate research so far has focused on the behavior of marine animals in a changing climate with research groups in GEOMAR, UniPorto and Universitas Diponegoro.
-Currently, I am conducting regional assessments of seafood self-reliance to determine the extent to which regions in the US meet current seafood consumption.
-This project interests me because of the interdisciplinarity and opportunity to explore the socioecological dynamics of seafood systems and marine policies that could bring change.
+With a great passion for marine sciences, I earned my bachelor’s degree in Marine Science and Technology from FUTA, Nigeria, and my master’s degree in Climate Change and Marine Sciences from UTA, Cabo Verde, under the framework of WASCAL and sponsorship from BMBF, Germany.
+My graduate research has focused on the behavior of marine animals in a changing climate with research groups in GEOMAR, UniPorto, and Universitas Diponegoro.
+Currently, I am exploring seafood self-reliance and consumption dynamics in the United States, with implications for food and nutritional security.
+This project aligns with my interests due to its interdisciplinarity and the opportunity to explore one of the key socioecological systems (seafood systems) and transformation policies that could drive change.

 Contact information: